 Alcohol-based hand rubs are an example of an antiseptic.
-An antiseptic is a substance that prevents the growth or action of microorganisms by inhibiting their activity or by destroying them.
-The term is used especially for preparations applied topically to living tissue.
+An antiseptic is a substance that prevents microorganisms' growth or action by inhibiting or destroying their activity.
+The term is used primarily for preparations applied topically to living tissue.

-To be effective against some types of pathogens, including SARS-CoV-2, hand sanitizers need to have a strength of at least 60% alcohol and be used when hands are not visibly dirty.
+To be effective against some types of pathogens, including SARS-CoV-2, hand sanitizers must have a strength of at least 60% alcohol and be used when hands are not visibly dirty.

 Do not use hand sanitizer to disinfect frequently touched surfaces and objects.